sjohner/jhnr.ch/content/blog/why-microsoft-azure.md

 - Github
 ---

-I had several arguments lately about why a business should consider Microsoft Azure for IaaS and PaaS in place of any other big cloud provider (aka AWS or Google).
-Let me start with the following: My boss once told me that choosing a cloud provider seems to be like a marriage.
+Choosing a cloud provider sometimes seems like a marriage.
 The choice you make may (hopefully) be the right one for the rest of your life.
-Consider that a business which is working with one cloud provider only, establishes a very tight relationship with its services.
-Working with cloud services, especially PaaS offerings, pretty much locks you into the providers ecosystem.
-As with marriage, breaking up may be ending by fighting the famous Wars of Roses.

 Compared to choosing the right cloud provider, finding the right girl or boy pretty much seems like a piece of cake.
 Love at first sight.
 Boooom!
 No one - or the minority of people at least - seriously considers comparing features, revenue, testimonials or market share before asking him or her to tie the band of their life's.
 Yes, maybe there are actually some people doing this but lets forget about them for now...

+A business which is working with one cloud provider only establishes a very tight relationship with its services.
+Working with cloud services, especially PaaS offerings, pretty much locks you into the providers ecosystem.
+And as with marriage, breaking up may be ending by fighting the famous Wars of Roses.

-Choosing THE ONE cloud provider for your business is hard if not impossible.
-For example how are you going to match up the providers against each other?
+But how are you going to match up the providers against each other?
 Of course there is this benefit analysis where you evaluate different criteria and in the end a number pop out and tells you what provider you need to go for.
 But what criteria are to be used?
 Marketshare?
 Number of data centers?
 Quality of support?
 Number of Services?
 Gartner Magic Quadrant classification?
-And how the heck do you compare services which evolve faster than lightning?
-As a larger company, you will probably base your business decision on existing investments as well as on the commitment and financial stability of the respective providers - and this is more important than small differences in the price and service portfolio.
+And how do you compare services which evolve faster than lightning?
+In the end, you will probably base your business decision on existing investments as well as on the commitment and financial stability of the respective providers - and this is in fact more important than small differences in the price and service portfolio.

 So why not just go with AWS?
 That is what probably most people think when asking the above questions.
 AWS clearly is leading the cloud market in **terms of IaaS and PaaS**.
-In the [Gartner Magic Quadrant for Cloud Infrastructure as a Service, Worldwide](https://www.gartner.com/doc/reprints?id=1-2G2O5FC&ct=150519) AWS is the uncontested leader.
+In the [Gartner Magic Quadrant for Cloud Infrastructure as a Service, Worldwide](https://www.gartner.com/doc/reprints?id=1-2G2O5FC&ct=150519) AWS is (still for now) the uncontested leader.

 [![Magic Quadrant for Cloud Infrastructure as a Service, Worldwide](/images/gartner_iaas_mq_2018.png)](/images/gartner_iaas_mq_2018.png)
 *Source: Gartner (May 2018)*